kkotenko/robotframework/doc/releasenotes/rf-7.0b1_fix.rst

       - low
       - WARN level missing from the log level selector in log.html
       - alpha 1
+    * - `#4967`_
+      - bug
+      - low
+      - Variables are not resolved in keyword name in WUKS error message
+      - beta 1
     * - `#4861`_
       - enhancement
       - low